aleksandrshaulskyi/chat-messaging/README.md

-# Chat-auth.
+# Chat-messaging.

-The authentication microservice for the distributed chat system.
+The messaging microservice for the distributed chat system.

 ## Brief.

-This microservice is generally responsible for everything that is related to authentication process.
-The authentication is based on the stateless approach using JSON web tokens.
-That said, we utilize both full advantage of the stateless tokens and it's main disadvantage - unability to revoke an issued token immediately.
+This microservice is intended to do all the heavy lifting tasks which are related to messages.
+It consumes messages from RabbitMQ and then validates, enforces authorization policies (PEP, PIP, PDP are all situated here), stores them into the database and publishes them back to the RabbitMQ in order to be dispatched to the users later.
+Aside of that this service also works with REST providing vital functionality for the whole system.

 ## Stage.
 This service is in the stage of active development.
 Updates are released multiple times a week.